MattKuebrich/flounder/README.md

 *  **blipo_v2 / blipo_2018** are attempts to digitally emulate Rob Hordijk's Blippoo Box.

+* **pitta** is a polysynth with an ADSR, oscmix, filter with LFO, ensemble chorus, and reverb.

+* **monoenv** is an single mono oscillator and ADSR envelope, to demonstrate how the touch keyboard works.
+This can be a basis for a more complicated synth.
+It also works as a midi controller.

 *  **hardwaretest** helps verify that everything is working properly by sending knob/key values to the serial monitor.

 **BOM:**